 The Search feature enables you to look for and investigate events that meet specified criteria so you can detect anomalies that point to security threats.
-You enter a search query, the criteria (such as a time window) over which to search, and the fields from the Unified Event Schema.
-You can use one of the three timestamps the database stores for each event for your time window.
+You enter a search query, the criteria (such as a time window) over which to search, and a fieldset containing the fields from the Unified Event Schema.